 The Northeast Fishery Science Center (NEFSC) performs a randomly stratified groundfish survey along the U.S. east coast.
 Atlantic croaker are one of the main species caught throughout much of the survey area and, since the surveys started in 1972, it provides a long term data set.
 Regionally, mean CPUE (catch-per-unit-effort) of Atlantic croaker has increased from north to south.
 Since 1994, there has been an increase in annual catch variability.
 The NEFSC survey was not carried out in 2017 due to mechanical issues with the RV Bigelow.
-Catch levels in 2018 (394.0 fish per tow) declined 24.5% from 2016 (521.9 fish per tow) and dropped below the long term mean (498 fish per tow).
+Catch levels in 2019 (269.7 fish per tow) declined 31.5% from 2018 (394 fish per tow) and dropped below the long term mean (498 fish per tow) for the third year in a row.
 The CPUE for 2017 was estimated as the mean of 2015-2016 and 2017 as a place holder in the index.
 The estimated CPUE for 2017 (457.9 fish per tow) was just below the long term mean.
-The TLA analysis of annual catch levels also reflected the decrease in CPUE in 2018 with the increasing proportion of yellow and a red proportion of 16.2%.
-The decline in catch levels in the last several years shows abundance levels just below the long term mean or yellow/green threshold for 2016-2018.